Mako “Things I Like”: 2020

 Other Travel Gear

-When I go on a trip, I also throw together a few things outside of the EDC Carry Bag to make life easy
+No changes here in 2020 either.
+However, when I go on a trip, I throw together a few things outside the EDC Carry Bag to make life easy

 Tom Bihn Aeronaut — has been a workhorse for years, but I’ve been slowly migrating to the GORUCK.
 Still love this bag and use occasionally.